 Clinical Yoga Therapy Training

 My Vinyasa Practice’s Clinical Yoga Therapy Program provides the foundation you need to enter the professional health care industry and is designed for people who would like to work within clinical settings including rehabilitation facilities, hospitals, and private practice offices.
 This in person training prepares you to work as a Certified Clinical Yoga Therapist within a care team of medical professionals.
 MVP Yoga Therapy School is a Member School with IAYT and we are pursuing accreditation in 2020 for our Clinical Yoga Therapy program.
 Students enrolling with a 200 Hour Yoga Teacher Certification will enroll in Module 1 and be required to complete Module 1, 2 and 3 with a total cost of $7,200 (not including optional retreat courses).
-Students enrolling with a 500 Hour Yoga Teacher Certification will enroll in Module 2 and be required to complete Module 2 and 3 with a total cost of $4,700 (not including optional retreat courses).
+Students enrolling with a 500 Hour Yoga Teacher Certification will have the option to transfer coursework from their 300 hour training.
+Students wishing transfer course work from a 300 hour training will have their transfer credits assessed against our module 1 curriculum.
+Only coursework that is comparable to MVP’s module 1 curriculum/coursework will be accepted for transfer credits.
+Potential trainees can transfer in up to 300 hours of comparable equivalent coursework.
+Students who enroll in Module 2 will be required to complete Module 2 and 3 with a total cost of $4,700 (not including optional elective course Yoga of the Heart and/or Business Administration).
 Payment plans are available.Questions?
-Reach out to our studio manager Tara directly at 512-435-7589 or email at email@example.com.
+Reach out to the Clinical Yoga Therapy Director, Ana Pilar at firstname.lastname@example.org.